Coronavirus update 5-31-2020

-Five additional deaths due to coronavirus were reported in Oklahoma Saturday in the latest report by the Oklahoma Department of Health.
+No new deaths were reported due to coronavirus in the latest report Sunday by the Oklahoma Department of Health.

-One female in the 65-and-over category died in McCurtain County.
-Oklahoma County had a female in the 65-and-up group pass away.
-In Tulsa County, there were three deaths.
-Two were males in the 65-and-over group with one female, also in the 65-and-over category.
+There have been 334 deaths in the state due to the virus.

+An additional 88 cases were added, bringing the overall number to 6,506.
+Recoveries were 57, increasing that figure to 5,492.

 Read the whole story on the Ledger/LCJ morning newsletter HERE.
 Subscribe now for only $5 per month and receive the newsletter with exclusive content, along with the Ledger’s e-edition.
 Current subscribers to the Ledger’s newspaper or e-edition who want to receive the newsletter should email [email protected]